-When choosing between a straight ladder and a platform for your next fire apparatus, you may have a lot of questions.
+When selecting a fire truck ladder or choosing between a straight ladder and a platform for your next fire apparatus, you may have a lot of questions.
 Which is safer?
 Which is cheaper?
 And what are the regulations that guide which you can choose?
-Let’s take a look at how to choose between a straight ladder and a platform when considering an aerial fire truck and how your choice can benefit your department and your community.
+Let’s take a look at how to choose between a straight ladder and an aerial ladder when considering an aerial fire truck and how your choice can benefit your department and your community.

 What should I consider when choosing an aerial apparatus?

-There’s a variety of factors that play into choosing between straight ladders and platforms.
+There’s a variety of factors that play into choosing between straight ladders and aerial platforms.

 Some of these include:

 - Station space

 - Primary intended use